-Here is a little crochet shamrock that is worked up in just one round using small amounts of yarn.
-Make a bunch for a garland, hair clip, applique, or just about anything else that needs a fun little shamrock on it!
+Here is a little one round crochet shamrock that is worked up in just a single round using small amounts of yarn.
+Make a bunch this St. Patrick’s Day for a beautiful garland, festive hair clip, fun applique, or just about anything else that needs a fun little shamrock on it!

-- Green yarn (darker green is Lion Brand Vanna's Choice in "Kelly Green" and the lighter one is Red Heart Super Saver in "Spring Green"
+- Worsted weight acrylic yarn in shades of green (I used two different types of yarn for the shamrocks shown, the darker green is Lion Brand Vanna’s Choice in “Kelly Green” and the lighter shamrock is crocheted in Red Heart Super Saver in “Spring Green”)

 - Tapestry needle